lingminhao/Block-structured-random-matrices/README.md

 ![example](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/readme-images/example.png)

 When we changed to model a huge biological interacting system among 10000 species, the computer we used from ICTPs' with i7 processors and 8gb rams starts to perform poorly.
 (In fact, the computer crashed when I modelled interactions among 40000 species).
 Since we are only concerned with the rightmost eigenvalues, our methodology gives an accurate approximation (red lines + red dots).
 This method is way faster and efficient compared to brute force approach.
-Refer to [Report.pdf](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/Report.pdf) to understand the theory behind this method.
+Refer to [Report.pdf](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/Report.pdf) to understand the derivation behind this result.

 ![advantage](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/readme-images/advantage.png)